WatWittawat/WatWittawat/README.md

 <h1 align="center">Hi 👋, I'm Wittawat Phongphrit</h1>
 <h3 align="center">As a fourth-year student passionate about becoming a versatile developer, I have primarily focused on front-end development.
 Currently, I’m diving deeper into React with TypeScript while expanding my knowledge to include back-end development.
 My ultimate goal is to excel as a full-stack developer.</h3>

-- 🔭 I’m currently working on [Dissertation](https://tripgether-three.vercel.app/)

-- 🌱 I’m currently learning **TypeScript, and Docker to broaden my technical expertise.**
+- 🌱 I’m currently learning **TypeScript, Go,and Docker to broaden my technical expertise.**

 - ⚡ Fun fact **I’m a hardworking and dedicated individual who loves staying up-to-date with emerging technologies.
 Problem-solving, especially in tech, excites me, and I’m driven by a commitment to continuous learning and personal growth.**